Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

-To address the above challenges, SCOPE \cite{yang2023spatio} introduced a Context-aware Information Aggregation (CIA) approach to incorporate spatiotemporal information from previous frames of the ego agent.
-A pivotal component of CIA is a pyramid LSTM, which replaces the conventional matrix multiplication of LSTM with a multi-scale convolutional structure.
-The resultant hidden state from the pyramid LSTM serves as a refined context-aware feature.
-This feature and collaboration and ego features are fused based on their complementary contributions and spatial attention maps obtained through max pooling.
-However, it is worth noting that max-pooling may not fully capture the underlying correlations among informative features.
-In contrast, IoSP-CP \cite{liu2023rethinking} devised a Historical Prior Hybrid Attention (HPHA) fusion algorithm that leverages a multi-scale transformer and a short-term attention module.
-HPHA assigns varying weights to different information from collaborators to optimize feature fusion.
-The multi-scale transformer module extracts attention weights at different scales, facilitating collaborative correlation learning across distinct spatial dimensions.
-The short-term attention mechanism captures temporal dependencies and identifies discriminative object features from the temporal dimension.
-HPHA empowers IoSP-CP to enhance informative features while reducing background noise.
+The aforementioned attention-based models have significantly advanced cooperative information fusion by focusing primarily on spatial dimensions.
+However, their reliance on single-frame prediction neglects historical context and overlooks important temporal semantic cues, limiting their ability to detect fast-moving objects due to point cloud sparsity.
+To address these limitations, a Context-aware Information Aggregation model was introduced in SCOPE \cite{yang2023spatio}, in which a pyramid LSTM network was employed to incorporate spatiotemporal data from previous frames of the ego agent, generating refined context-aware features.
+These features were fused with cooperative features based on complementary contributions and spatial attention maps obtained through max pooling, which may not fully capture correlations among informative features.
+To overcome this shortcoming, the Historical Prior Hybrid Attention (HPHA) fusion algorithm was proposed in IoSP-CP \cite{liu2023rethinking}, comprising a multi-scale transformer and a short-term attention module.
+In this framework, attention weights were extracted at different spatial scales using the multi-scale transformer, while the short-term attention module was used to capture temporal dependencies and identify discriminative features, thereby enhancing informative features and suppressing background noise.